windows2000bug/OnCallTool/README.md

 5) Modify the .htaccess file in the admin/ folder for LDAP or google a different solution, if not using LDAP/AD.
 6) Create a mysql user like call4help, create a database called oncall, and give call4help permissions to oncall.
 7) Important the Database structure: i.e. mysql -u call4help -p oncall < structure.sql
--Do note I kept a couple entries in the DB.
+--Do note I kept a couple entries in the DB.
 Please add a couple of users and Teams first, before you remove the examples.
 This is due to bug #2
 8) Start and enable the httpd and mysql services.
 9) This is all off the cuff and I have validated these instructions, please let me know if there is a problem and I will modify the instructions.
 10) doc.txt includes a little bit of instructions on how to use the tool.